mjc239/mjc239.github.io/_posts/2020-04-17-animal-crossing-turnips-1.md

 \end{align}
 $$

-So we see that the optimal thresholds satisfy a reasonably simple first order backwards recursion
+So we see that the optimal thresholds satisfy a reasonably simple first order backwards recursion relation

 $$
 \tilde{s}_i=\frac{1}{2}(1+\tilde{s}_{i+1}^2).